NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Act4A moves into launch hit faster, unblockable
 - 8B hitbox appears two frames later
 - JB is super cancellable, better descent angle
+- J2B added as a modified version of the BBBA(B) kick
 - J2Y
     - Added
     - Requires and costs 25% meter